fenago/machine-learning-with-scikit-learn/Chapter04/Lab_4.md

 * * * * *

-This chapter introduced you to two fundamental supervised machine learning algorithms: the Naive Bayes algorithm and linear support vector machines.
+This lab introduced you to two fundamental supervised machine learning algorithms: the Naive Bayes algorithm and linear support vector machines.
 More specifically, you learned about the following topics: